SGtOriginal/Euphony-Client/README.md

 4. Open a terminal in the extracted folder.
 5. Run `pip install -r requirements.txt`
 6. Wait for the previous command to finish.
+7. Make a Genius.com account and put your token in euphony.py (needed for Discord Rich Presence)
-7. Run `python main.py`.
+8. Run `python main.py`.
 If that does not work, run `python3 main.py`

 # Credits #
 * SGtOriginal (that's me! :> ) for doing the ENTIRE code.